andy-1au/Special-Collections-Podcast-Archival-Project/README.md

 ## Acknowledgements
 - Alex Japha: Provided valuable project oversight and guidance.
-- Dennis Lam: Played a key role in the development of the initial version of this tool, particularly in parsing iTunes tags within the RSS feed.
+- Dennis Lam: Helped with the development of the initial version of this tool, particularly in parsing iTunes tags within the RSS feed.